Reverse-Universe/SAS/Shanghai_Basic_Medical_Insurance_Scheme/EN.md

 The capital in an individual medical account shall include the capital incorporated in the current year and the surplus capital from previous years.

 ### Mutual Payment
 Medical fees above the deductible line and below the cap.
-They are mainly paid from the pooling fund.
+They are mainly paid from the pooling fund and the local additional fund.

 ## Treatment Coverage